MatteoBeccari05/MatteoBeccari05/README.md

 ## Hi there 👋 I'm Matteo and i live in Polesella, Italy.

-- 🔭 I’m currently working on Databases.
+- 🔭 I’m currently working on Databases and Socket.
 - 🌱 I’m currently learning SQL, PHP and C.
 - 😄 Pronouns: Becca, Beck's.